 - To provide our newsletters and publications, provided you have given your consent;

 - To respond to your questions and provide related services;

-- To provide you with information about other events, products and services we offer that are similar to those that you have already purchased, provided you have not opted-out of receiving that information;
+- To provide you with information about other events, products and services we offer that are similar to those that you have already purchased or attended, provided you have not opted-out of receiving that information;

 - To provide you, or permit selected third parties to provide you, with information about events, products or services we feel may interest you, provided you have given your consent;

 - To tailor advertising that is presented to you on the Internet according to your interests, preferences and other characteristics (as described below);

 - To transfer your information as part of a merger or sale of the business;